 1. Configure your project

-In this step, you'll import the starter project and add the Apollo Kotlin SDK to it.
+In this step, you'll import the starter project and add the Apollo Android SDK to it.

 Clone the starter project